NickReid89/ProposifyPlayWright/README.md

 # PlayWright Test Proposify
-This repo manages PlayWright tests to test against https://app.proposify.com .It does this through the utilization of PlayWright that was wrote using JS.
+This repo manages PlayWright tests to test against https://app.proposify.com.
+It does this with the utilization of PlayWright that was wrote using JS.

 ## Installation